 Businesses and schools have a lot of computers and laptops, and they don’t have much use after replacing them with newer models.
-Although many institutions put them in storage indefinitely, recycling is the best option.
+Although many institutions put them in storage indefinitely, recycling is the best option once a computer has been safely prepared.
 Luckily, many businesses specialize in commercial e-waste recycling, making it incredibly easy to dispose of computers without causing harm to the environment.

 Everyone has a cell phone these days, and it’s not uncommon for them to become damaged beyond repair or obsolete rather quickly.
 With that in mind, they may start to stack up and take up space in your home or office.
 Many recycling companies provide collection bins at local stores and other public places to encourage people to recycle their electronics.
 Take advantage of these collection bins and rid yourself of old cell phones.

 Many businesses and labs are more likely to use circuit boards than individuals, but there’s no good way to dispose of them besides e-recycling.
 Our team at Evergreen IT Solutions and other recycling companies will take your old and damaged circuit boards and break them apart to recycle.

 Printers and Copiers

 Printers and copiers are some of the most difficult pieces of electronic equipment to dispose of because of their generally large size.
 Believe it or not, e-waste recycling companies will take them off your hands to prevent them from taking up storage space.

 Although they’re primarily plastic, disposing of keyboards and mice with your regular trash still isn’t the best idea.
 Find a collection bin, drop off the items, or contact an e-waste recycling facility to properly dispose of your mice, keyboards, and other electronic peripherals.